functionalscript/functionalscript/doc/vm-rearchitecture.md

 - [All FS data types](https://github.com/functionalscript/nanvm/tree/main/nanvm-lib/src/js) in the VM, such as [string](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_string.rs), [bigint](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_bigint.rs), [array](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_array.rs), [object](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/js_object.rs), and [any](https://github.com/functionalscript/nanvm/blob/main/nanvm-lib/src/js/any.rs).
 - And, of course, we've implemented a parser for JSON and DJS in Rust, which works well.
 See [this article about DJS](https://medium.com/@sasha.gil/bridging-the-gap-from-json-to-javascript-without-dsls-fee273573f1b) for more information.

 All of this code is written in Rust.
-However, here’s the problem: Rust is an excellent system-level programming language, but developers often struggle when working with high-level and business logic.
-While Rust excels at runtime performance, developing components like parsers in Rust can be slow and complex due to its verbose syntax and strict type system.
+Rust excels at runtime performance and system-level programming.
+However, developers often struggle when working with high-level and business logic.
+Its verbosity and various memory management models make developing components like parsers in Rust slow and complex.
 It’s great for implementing a memory manager, a VM, or a big integer but less suited for tasks like implementing a parser efficiently (and yes, we are aware of third-party parser generators).
 That’s why we want to use a high-level language for this purpose.
 Of course, we don't need to search for one because we already have FunctionalScript and JavaScript as glue.
 Additionally, because of our limited resources, we aim to use only a few repositories.
-As a result, we plan to merge the NaNVM code into the [FunctionalScript](https://github.com/functionalscript/functionalscript) repo.
+As a result, we plan to merge the NaNVM code into the [FunctionalScript repo](https://github.com/functionalscript/functionalscript).

 ## Stage 0: Current State